 The goal of female-to-male (FTM/N) top surgery is to remove excess chest tissue and to create a flat appearing (or more masculine looking) chest.
-In Dr. Mosser’s experience, the vast majority of patients are thrilled with their final results and benefit from a huge sense of relief.
+In our experience, the vast majority of patients are thrilled with their final results and benefit from a huge sense of relief.

 FTM/N chest reconstruction surgery is usually the first (and sometimes the only) surgical step that transgender men and non-binary transmasculine individuals take on their transformative journey.
 If you’re considering surgery, it’s important to have realistic expectations.
 FTM/N top surgery can be a life changing experience, but your final results may have some trade-offs, such as loose skin or visible scarring.

 Your scars will be most visible for about 6 weeks post-surgery, appearing raised and darkened in color.
 They will gradually fade and flatten over the course of 12-18 months.
-Dr. Mosser will provide you detailed instructions on how to reduce their appearance.
+Dr. Mosser or Dr. Facque will provide you detailed instructions on how to reduce their appearance.

 FTM/N chest surgery is a major surgical procedure.
 It will take time for your chest to heal and settle into its new position.
 It may take up to a year before the final results of your procedure are evident.
 In very rare instances, it may be necessary to undergo additional procedures to correct asymmetry or a complication resulting from surgery.
 This may result in a longer recovery time.

 No two bodies are the same, which makes it difficult to determine exactly how your chest will look post-surgery.
-However, taking the time to examine before and after photos is the best way to gauge your expectations and communicate them to Dr. Mosser.
+However, taking the time to examine before and after photos is the best way to gauge your expectations and communicate them to your surgeon.

 During your consultation, you will have the opportunity to view a variety of prior patient photos.
 When viewing these photos, remember the best way to determine realistic results is to seek out photos of patients with a similar body type to your own.